High-risk insects caught at New Zealand’s border

 About high-risk insects

-Insects are able to travel internationally through multiple pathways.
+Insects can travel internationally through multiple pathways.
 Exotic mosquitoes are considered high-risk insects in New Zealand due to their ability to spread serious infectious diseases such as Dengue Fever and Malaria.

 Common practices preventing the spread of insects include spraying aircraft with insecticides, and freight cargo being sealed until entering inspection zones.
 Surveillance takes place at New Zealand’s international ports.